jtcho/sprout-backend/README.md

 After cloning the repository, `cd` into the project directory.

+_For the time being, this codebase relies on Amazon AWS DynamoDB.
+You can run the code on your local machine if you also have a version of DynamoDB hosted locally, as well.
+See the DynamoDB section for further instructions._

 To launch the application, run `gradle run`.

 To launch the application with hotswapping, run `gradle -t run`.